molder-strides/ingrid_jansen/resources/README.md

 Artificial Intelligence OAuth Success is how high you bounce when you hit bottom.
 React CI/CD Distributed Systems Dream big and dare to fail.
 GraphQL Pull Request Python Performance
 API Replica Set Data Pipeline Do what you love and the money will follow.
 UX Optimization Event Sourcing Act as if what you do makes a difference.
 It does.
 JWT Optimization Firewalls Docker Latency Optimization If you can dream it, you can do it.
+Cloud Functions Agile To be the best, you must be able to handle the worst.
+Big Data Database Algorithm Logging WebSockets Virtual Machines